kristijanbartol/general-3d-humans/README.md

 ## Introduction

-This is the source code for the CVPR 2022 paper [Generalizable Human Pose Triangulation](https://arxiv.org/abs/2110.00280).
+This is the source code for the CVPR 2022 paper [Generalizable Human Pose Triangulation](https://arxiv.org/abs/2110.00280) (the most up-to-date preprint available as of **Apr 21st**).
 It contains the instructions on installation and demos for training and testing the presented model, as well as for estimating fundamental matrices.
 We include the neccessary data needed to run the demos.